 - Difficulty breathing

-If you come across a black widow in your home or near your property call Elk Grove Exterminators right away!
+If you come across a black widow in your home or near your property call for pest control in Elk Grove right away!

 Brown recluse spiders are often found in corners of rooms or buildings.
 Their back contains markings that look like a violin which helps us identify them from the many other kinds.
 They are 5/8″ in size and eat crickets and even cockroaches.
 A brown recluse won’t bite you unless it feels threatened.
 The bite can be very painful and create an open, ulcerating sore.
 The bite becomes a blister with a red ring around it and another white ring around the red ring.
 You can expect to develop an itchy rash within 48 hours after getting bit.